weihaipy/saiorm/docs/index.rst

 You can inherit from saiorm.base.ChainDB to support other types of database with the same API,like siaorm.PostgreSQL.ChainDB.

-Saiorm require pymysql psycopg2 pymssql pymongofor each database type.
+Saiorm require pymysql psycopg2 pymssql pymongo for each database type.

 **Method:**